solomonsjoseph/solomonsjoseph/README.md

 **Infrastructure:** Docker, Singularity, GitHub Actions, Linux, HPC environments, Nextflow
 **Frameworks:** HIPAA Safe Harbor-informed handling, India DPDPA-informed handling, NIST AI RMF concepts, OWASP Top 10, secure SDLC

+## Safety and Scope Notes

+- Public repositories do not contain real PHI or patient-identifying data.
+- PHI/PII examples are synthetic or sanitized.
+- Privacy and compliance language is implementation-oriented and review-support focused, not a legal certification.
+- IRB approval has not been received for the separate PHI-handling review-support system.

 ## Selected Repositories

 - RePORT-AI-Portal